tito-arch/BABC-2/content/posts/data-capture-methods.md

 * Computer vision, image, or pattern recognition to improve the recognition of any type of image.
 * Neural Networks & Machine learning to assist in accurate recognition training based on large data sets and assisted learning.
 * Natural Language Processing for interpreting sentences and their respective meaning

+To summarize all that we have written make sure you watch the video below to understand better: